20th September 2018

-Keeping staff, visitors and passengers safe, wherever they are on the site, runs alongside protecting highly valuable planes and equipment.
-Plus, airport intrusion of any kind could well make headlines, and lead to a loss of trust.
+Keeping staff, visitors and passengers safe, wherever they are on the site, runs alongside protecting precious planes and equipment.
+Plus, airport intrusion of any kind could well make headlines and lead to a loss of trust.

 Investment in airport security systems and procedures is not “just” about terrorists either.

 There’s also plenty of evidence of the modern disrespect for property and boundaries.
-The general public could decide that the best shortcut home is across airport land, irrespective of the dangers this presents.
-Or, vandals could see open spaces, and airport structures and equipment, as fair game for their “fun”.
+For example, the general public could decide that the best shortcut home is across airport land, irrespective of the dangers this presents.
+Or, vandals could see open spaces and airport structures and equipment as fair game for their “fun”.

-With so many types of wilful trespassers and people willing to test security systems come various methods they may use to test perimeter fencing at airports.
+With so many wilful trespassers and people willing to test security systems come various methods; they may test perimeter fencing at airports.
 Climbing over in person is, of course, still something people periodically attempt.
 Some come armed with the equipment they hope will help to create an entry point.
-However, use of stolen vehicles to break down defence systems is now a favoured technique amongst criminals and terrorists alike.
-This means that airport perimeter fencing needs to withstand multiple types of damage, including substantial impact from speeding vehicles.
+However, using stolen vehicles to break down defence systems is now a favoured technique amongst criminals and terrorists alike.
+This means that airport perimeter fencing needs to withstand multiple types of damage, including the substantial impact of speeding vehicles.

-The best way to be sure that fencing around the perimeters of airports is “up to the job” is to use a contractor who crash tests their HVM (hostile vehicle mitigation) products.
+The best way to be sure that fencing around the perimeters of airports is “up to the job” is to use a contractor who crashes tests their HVM (hostile vehicle mitigation) products.
 This needs to be validated against PAS 68, IWA 14-1 and ASTM F2656 criteria.
-It also needs to include a full spectrum of potential vehicle types; from large and heavy to small and nibble.
+It also needs to include a full spectrum of potential vehicle types, from large and heavy to small and nibble.
 Airport perimeter fencing should also be CPNI attack tested.
 The Centre for Protection of National Infrastructure (CPNI) evaluates security products for their ability to withstand both espionage and terrorism.
-It awards a CPNI CLASS rating, for products able to detect and defend against surreptitious attack.
+It awards a CPNI CLASS rating for products able to detect and defend against surreptitious attacks.

-This all adds up to a “tall order” for anyone specifying new airport perimeter fences, or replacing outdated systems.
-It requires not just a contractor that can validate its crash testing, but also one able to problem solve in more challenging high-risk areas around the airport land.
+This all adds up to a “tall order” for anyone specifying new airport perimeter fences or replacing outdated systems.
+It requires a contractor that can validate its crash testing and one able to problem solve in more challenging high-risk areas around the airport land.
 Fencing also needs to easily integrate with additional airport security measures, such as CCTV and intruder alert systems.
-Specifiers also need the option to allow access at key points, or even to move the perimeter fencing to match changing requirements.
+Specifiers also need the option to access key points or even move the perimeter fencing to match changing requirements.